SCOTT W. WONG

 By employing molecular, genetic and virological techniques, members of Dr. Wong’s laboratory examine how these viruses infect and replicate in cell culture and eventually how they cause illnesses in vivo.
 They have shown that experimental inoculation of normal monkeys with orthopoxviruses causes disease that is virtually identical to smallpox and have identified novel viral proteins utilizing proteomic analysis that may facilitate disease.
 Additionally, experimental infection of immunocompromised monkeys with simian herpesviruses results in disease manifestations that closely resemble those observed in humans infected with the human immunodeficiency virus (HIV).
 Utilizing these techniques they are identifying the viral determinants that contribute to disease and are devising novel recombinant molecules to help prevent viral pathogenesis.

 Dr. Wong received his PhD from Stanford University School of Medicine in 1987 and performed post-doctoral research at Stanford Medical School and Harvard University Medical School.
-He came to the center in 1991 as an Assistant Scientist in the Division of Pathobiology and Immunology, where he is now a Senior Scientist.
-In addition to his appointment at the ONPRC, he is an Associate Scientist in the Vaccine and Gene Therapy Institute and an Associate Professor of Molecular Microbiology and Immunology in the OHSU School of Medicine.
+He came to the center in 1991 as an Assistant Scientist in the Division of Pathobiology and Immunology, where he is now Interim Division Chief and Senior Scientist.
+Dr. Wong also has appointments in the Vaccine and Gene Therapy Institute where he is a Senior Scientist, and as a Full Professor in the Department of Molecular Microbiology and Immunology in the OHSU School of Medicine.

 Estep RD, Wong SW.
 Rhesus macaque rhadinovirus-associated disease.
 (2013) Curr Opin Virol.
 3(3):245-250.